 20. Make use of Facebook Groups

 Take a look at and join Facebook groups relevant to your industry – they are filled with important information and probably your target audience.
 It’s a great space to engage with likeminded people and businesses, and make valuable connections.
+Joining and posting relevant content in local community groups can also be a great way to get your business out there or update those in your area.
 Read our blog about how to join a Facebook group as your page.